Not Your Team Colors?

 Bring plates and silverware to your tailgate in a plastic bin with a lid.
-Seal it tight on the way home when it’s full of dirty dishes.
+Seal it tightly on the way home when it’s full of dirty dishes.

 Roughly 96% of tailgate problems can be solved with duct tape, hand sanitizer, and a permanent marker.